SkyHax28/ConfigHubClient/README.md

-# Dew
+# Open Dew
-Please do not share the source code/build of this client.
 Discord https://discord.gg/hxGDhxAHYj

 # How to setup
 Clone the repository into whatever folder you want (Mine is in my coding folder), open the project in Intellij IDEA then make a new run configuration (Application) and copy everything from the image below.

-Now you can start Minecraft!
+Now you can start Minecraft

 ![run_config](https://github.com/AbyssClient/GradleMCPBase/assets/170053471/c52c81f5-d339-434b-9220-290cf5a5e019)